PhilipGriffith/AHPy/README.md

 # AHPy

+:construction: UNDER CONSTRUCTION! :construction:

-**AHPy** is an implementation of the Analytic Hierarchy Process (AHP), a method for structuring, synthesizing and evaluating the elements of a decision problem.
-Developed by Thomas Saaty in the 1970s, AHP's broad use in fields well beyond that of operational research is a testament to its simple yet powerful combination of psychology and mathematics.
+**AHPy** is an implementation of the Analytic Hierarchy Process (AHP), a method used to structure, synthesize and evaluate the elements of a decision problem.
+Developed by [Thomas Saaty](http://www.creativedecisions.org/about/ThomasLSaaty.php) in the 1970s, AHP's broad use in fields well beyond that of operational research is a testament to its simple yet powerful combination of psychology and mathematics.

 #### Installing AHPy

-AHPy is available on the Python Package Index (PyPI):
+AHPy is available on the Python Package Index ([PyPI](https://pypi.org/)):

 ```
 python -m pip install ahpy